 Day 8: Tadapani to Muldai (3637m/6-7hrs)

-We leave the main trekking trail and continue to ascend on a less defined path through old-growth forest where we may be fortunate enough to see Himalayan Thar, Hyrax, and Langur monkeys.
+We leave the main trekking trail and continue to ascend on a less defined path through the old-growth forests where we may be fortunate enough to see Himalayan Thar, Hyrax, and Langur monkeys.
 Finally, we rise above the tree line and gain stunning views of the Annapurna and reach the yak pastures at Timuje.
 Timuje perched high on the hillside with fantastic views of Annapurna South and Himulchuli.
-After lunch, we ascend to the ridge which provides spectacular views of Dhaulagiri and its surrounding peaks.
-This section of the trek is magnificent and we are now well off the main trail.
-Continuing down the opposite side of the ridge we drop into a smaller rhododendron forest and arrive at Muldai.
-Overnight at tented camp in Muldai.
+After lunch, we ascend to the ridge, which provides spectacular views of Dhaulagiri and its surrounding peaks.
+This section of the trek is magnificent, and we are now well off the main trail.
+Continuing down the opposite side of the ridge, we drop into a smaller rhododendron forest and arrive at Muldai.
+Overnight in Muldai.

 Day 9: Muldai to Khopra (3660m/6-7hrs)

-As the weather in the morning would be more clear and we can have a better view of the mountains better.
+As the weather in the morning, will be clear, and the views of the mountains better.
 Therefore, we start early in the morning.
-In the beginning, it is a slight uphill hike and then we descend traversing rhododendron forest and finally reach Dhankharka.
+In the beginning, it is a slight uphill hike, and then we descend traversing rhododendron forest and finally reach Dhankharka.
 After a relaxing lunch, we begin our ascent to the stunning location of the lodge at Kopra.
-The views here are truly amazing and some of the best in the entire Annapurnas.
+The views here are amazing and some of the best in the entire Annapurnas.
 Dhaulagiri dominates the scene and towers above the deepest gorge in the world, the Kali Gandaki.
-Overnight at a lodge in Khopra.
+Overnight in Khopra.